kcc/sanitizers/memtagmalloc/README.md

-# MTMalloc - experimental malloc with support for memory tagging.
+# MemTagMalloc - experimental malloc with support for memory tagging.

-MTMalloc is a `malloc` implementation suitable for experimentation with hardware memory tagging extensions, such as
+MemTagMalloc is a `malloc` implementation suitable for experimentation with hardware memory tagging extensions, such as
 [Arm MTE](https://community.arm.com/developer/ip-products/processors/b/processors-ip-blog/posts/enhancing-memory-safety),
 and related technologies, e.g.
 [MarkUs-Gc](https://github.com/kcc/sanitizers/blob/master/hwaddress-sanitizer/MarkUs-GC.md).

-It is too early to fully document the MTMalloc design, since it is in flux, however here are some major points:
+It is too early to fully document the MemTagMalloc design, since it is in flux, however here are some major points:
 * Large allocator, handles sizes more than ~ 256K.
 Does not use tagging.
   Optionally does not reuse address space